open-sauced/maintainer-intro-course/communication-and-collaboration.md

 #### Timeline

-Let your contributors know how long they can expect you to review a pull request or to answer their questions.
-Inform them if you, for example, won't be available on weekends or after working hours.
-You can automate this message with an action if you prefer.
-Read our [Maintainer Power Ups](./maintainer-powerups.md) chapter for more information about GitHub Actions.
+Let your contributors know how long they can expect you to review a pull request or answer their questions.
+Inform them, for example, if you won't be available on weekends or after working hours.
+If you prefer, you can automate this message with an action.
+Read our "[Maintainer Power Ups](./maintainer-powerups.md)" chapter for more information about GitHub Actions.

 #### Boundaries

 As your project grows and gains popularity, it will attract more contributors.
 Creating and setting clear boundaries becomes essential to prevent you from getting burned out quickly and balance your life.

 Here are some ways to create boundaries:

-- **Take a Break**
+- **Take a break**

   You need to know that it's okay to take time off, step away from your project, and take care of yourself.
 You can inform your contributors that you will review their pull requests after you return.
 Here is an example of what you can say: